ShareFile: 2011: Acquisition by Citrix Systems

 In October 2011, ShareFile was acquired by Citrix Systems.
 Under terms of the agreement, ShareFile was offered as a standalone service in addition to its software becoming integrated into Citrix products.
 With the acquisition, Lipson became vice president and general manager of a new data sharing division within Citrix under the deal.
-As of 2016, Lipson is corporate vice president and general manager of cloud services, which includes ShareFile and Citrix Workspace Cloud.
+Until 2017, Lipson served as corporate vice president and general manager of cloud services, which includes ShareFile and Citrix Workspace Cloud.

 A new 171,000-square-foot Raleigh office opened in October 2014 for Raleigh-based Citrix employees.
 The office building was created using ShareFile and other software by Citrix and housed approximately 300 employees, until 2023.
 As of April 2015, ShareFile had 55,000 corporate customers and 40 million users.

 2023: Cloud Software Group

 After the merger of Citrix and TIBCO Software formed Cloud Software Group, ShareFile separated its branding in 2023 to become a standalone business unit.
 It was included in Computerworlds 2023 list of the top ten file-sharing services.